09:00

 Thursday 25 June, London

-Our annual conference brings together experts, practitioners and leaders from across the profession to share ideas, real-world experience and insight on the challenges and opportunities shaping quality.
+Our annual conference brought together experts, practitioners and leaders from across the profession to share ideas, real-world experience and insight on the challenges and opportunities shaping quality.

-This year’s theme, Powering Performance, is all about delivering real impact, helping organisations become more productive, resilient and ready for the future.
+This year’s theme, Powering Performance, was all about delivering real impact, helping organisations become more productive, resilient and ready for the future.

 Thursday 25